zlatinb/muwire/README.md

     so searching for 'musi' will not return results with 'music' - you have to search for 'music'
   - ALL keywords have to match
   - only use <SPACE> for keyword separation
+  - if you already have the file in question it is not displayed ( can be changed via Options )

+* what's this right click -> 'Copy hash to clipboard' for ?

+  - if you have a specific file you wish to share or download you can use the hash as a unique identifier to make sure you have exactly the right file.
+  - you can share this hash with others to ensure they are getting the right file